LuckyMachines/railway/README.md

 # Optimistic Railway

 ## Mass transit, portal, and registry system in the metaverse.
-Built for Optimism.
+Building for Optimism.
 coming soon...